 8.1.
 Release calendar

-Contingent Liabilities data are published on the dedicated Eurostat Contingent Liabilities website, the Eurostat's press releases, includeing dedicated News Item and Statistics Explained article, as well as the Statistics Database once a year (at N + 13 months, whereas N is the latest period data reported).
+Contingent Liabilities data are published on the dedicated Eurostat Contingent Liabilities website, the Eurostat's press releases, including dedicated News Item and Statistics Explained article, as well as the Statistics Database once a year (at N + 13 months, whereas N is the latest period data reported).
 The precise date of data release is disseminated on Eurostat's website.

 Data are disseminated simultaneously to all interested parties through a database update and on Eurostat's website.